Geofencing: Target Customers Based on Where They Go

 Geofencing marketing is the use of geofencing technology to advertise to people based on the physical locations they visit.
 Businesses use it to reach customers near competitors, events, stores, neighborhoods, clinics, dealerships, campuses, and other important locations.

 Geofencing advertising works by drawing a virtual boundary around a physical location.
-When qualified mobile devices enter that area, those users can become part of an advertising audience.
+When qualified mobile devices enter that area, those users may become part of an advertising audience.
 Ads can then be shown to them across digital channels after they leave the location.

 Yes.
-Event geofencing can target people who attend conferences, trade shows, concerts, sporting events, festivals, rallies, and other physical events.
+Event geofencing can target people who attend conferences, trade shows, concerts, sporting events, festivals, rallies, expos, and other physical events.
 Ads can often continue reaching that audience after the event.

-At GetGeofencing.com, most clients start at $850 per month for targeted display campaigns.
-Larger campaigns using video, streaming, or connected TV typically require higher monthly budgets.
+At GetGeofencing.com, managed targeted display geofencing campaigns typically start around $850 per month.
+Larger campaigns using video, streaming, connected TV, addressable geofencing, or advanced attribution usually require higher budgets.

 Yes, when conversion zones are set up, geofencing campaigns can measure whether users exposed to ads later visit a specific physical location.
 This is often called foot traffic attribution.